LlmKira/Openaibot/README.md

 For plugin development, please refer to the sample plugins in the `plugins` directory.

-- [] TODO: Plugin development documentation
+- [ ] TODO: Plugin development documentation

 ## 🤝 We need your help!

+We can't do it on our own at the moment:

+- [ ] Security checks on procedures
+- [ ] User Auth System

 Feel free to submit a Pull Request or discuss, we'd love to receive your contribution!